 The style of each unique cabinet design is defined by several components: door style, finish and wood species.
 Further embellish your cabinets with a selection of edging, moulding and center panels appropriate to your custom design.
-See our list of cabinet features and wood species.

 The fundamental building block of cabinetry design is door style.
 Cabinet Innovations offers over 200 different door styles, from traditional to contemporary designs.
 Here we share a selection of our most popular doors to inspire your imagination.
 Our designers will create your perfect combination of door styles, wood species and finishes.

 - Slab A slab door has the appearance of a solid piece of wood, with no raised or recessed profile.
 It is typically used in contemporary designs, offering clean, sleek lines.

 - Recessed Panel A flat panel is held between the stiles and rails similar to a picture frame.
 This style is often used in contemporary, transitional, and traditional applications dependent upon the many different edge designs and moldings available.

 - Raised Panel A raised panel consists of a center panel that is raised above or even with the door frame.
 The raised panel can have several shapes.
 Several edge designs and molding are available with a raised panel door.
 This style is typically traditional.

 Each of our product lines offer multi-step finishes designed to highlight the beauty of the wood, and depending on the cabinet line, they are protected with a catalyzed varnish for lifetime durability.
 Our cabinet lines use time-tested furniture finishing techniques to create an incredible variety of looks tailored to any home.
 Whether it is a solid color or grain-enhancing stain, their multi-step process highlights the beauty of the wood, while a catalyzed oven-baked topcoat protects the finish for a lifetime of beauty and durability.